paepcke/ddns-updater/README.md

-# DDNS Updater
+# Extensible DDNS Updater

-Synchronizes the possibly changing IP address of a host myhost.mydomain.com to a remote DDNS service.
+Pushes the possibly changing IP address of a host myhost.mydomain.com to a remote dynamic domain name service (DDNS).

 ## Overview
-Usage: a cron job would typically be used to run
+Usage: a cron job would typically be used at regular intervals to run

 `sudo <proj-root>/src/lanmanagement/ddns_updater.py <ddns-service-name>`

-Assuming the program runs on myhost.mydomain.com, it:
+Assuming the program runs on myhost.mydomain.com, it each time:

 1. Detects myhost's current IP address
 2. Inquires which IP DNS services currently provide for the host